Skip to main content

 Adapted guided tours are also free for the visitor and his/her companion.

-Tailor-made tours are staged in the various areas every month (except the summer holidays) for visitors to see the museum collection, temporary exhibitions or discover the building, accompanied by a lecturer trained in the appropriate oral mediation.
+Tailor-made tours are staged in the various areas every month (except the summer holidays) for visitors to see the temporary exhibitions or discover the building, accompanied by a lecturer trained in the appropriate oral mediation.

 "See and hear" visits (audio description)